 Logan joined the LGBTQ+ Bar staff in January 2019, working as its Operations Associate.
 In this role, he performed administrative tasks, maintained customer service with the organization’s members, and assisted with advocacy programming.

-He currently works as the Development Associate, assisting with sponsors and donors and ensuring the membership of the Bar is vibrant and opportune.
+He currently works as the Development Associate, assisting sponsors and donors and ensuring the membership of the Bar is vibrant and opportune.
 Logan brings prior nonprofit and administrative experience to the team, as well as passion for LGBTQ+ equality.
 He worked in retail for four and a half years, learning immensely about the human condition.
 He wants a career devoted to justice for all marginalized people, and puts his professional talent into causes he is passionate about.

 Logan was born and raised in Louisville, Kentucky, where he attended the University of Louisville.
 He earned two bachelor’s degrees, graduating in 2017 with a B.S. in Geography and a B.A. in History.
 Logan is a lover of drag artists, maps, spicy food, cats, pop divas, and progressive politicians.